 Some tips for removing insects include the following:

 - Take your pothos outside for a good spray down with the hose.
 Use a setting that’s gentle enough to not damage your plant but strong enough to wash the bugs away.
 If you don’t have an outdoor hose, you can also spray your plant off in the shower.

 - You can also remove bugs with a cotton swab dipped in rubbing alcohol or insecticidal soap.
-This insecticidal soap from Safer Brand comes in a spray bottle, so you also have the option to spray your plant down if you want.
+Some brands come in a spray bottles, so you also have the option to spray your plant down if you want.